pivotal-cf/docs-on-demand-service-broker/operating.html.md

 <aid="cloud-controller"></a>
 ### Cloud Controller

 ODB used the Cloud Controller as a source of truth about service offerings, plans, and instances.
-To reach Cloud Controller, ODB needs to be configured with client credentials that can do this.
-As of Cloud Foundry v238, the UAA client must have authority `cloud_controller.admin`.
+To reach Cloud Controller, ODB needs to be configured with credentials.
+These can be either client or user credentials:

+* Client credentials: as of Cloud Foundry v238, the UAA client must have authority `cloud_controller.admin`.
+* User credentials: a Cloud Foundry admin user, i.e. a member of the `scim.read` and `cloud_controller.admin` groups as a minimum.

 Detailed broker configuration is covered [below](#core-broker-configuration).

 <a id="upload-required-releases"></a>
 ## Upload Required Releases